liwenxi/SWIFT-AI/1_Coarse_Grained_Stage/README.md

 ## Updates

+***03/12/2024***

+`News`: :fire:We used the Swin Transformer as the base code to implement a fast Patch classification.
+This code can train with small images of 448x448 or 768x768 pixels but outputs a probability distribution map of a gigapixel image.
+For specific training details, you can refer to the contents in the `config` file, while `probs_map_cam.py` provides the code for inference on gigapixel images.

 ***03/02/2022***

 `News`: Swin Transformer V2 and SimMIM got accepted by CVPR 2022.
 [SimMIM](https://github.com/microsoft/SimMIM) is a self-supervised pre-training approach based on masked image modeling, a key technique that works out the 3-billion-parameter Swin V2 model using `40x less labelled data` than that of previous billion-scale models based on JFT-3B.